tensorflow/community/rfcs/20191212-keras-categorical-inputs.md

   pass
 ```

+### Alternatives Considered
+An alternative is to provide solutions on top of feature columns.
+This will make user code to be slightly cleaner but far less flexible.

+### Compatibility
+No backward compatibility issues.

 ## Code Snippets

 Below is a more detailed illustration of how each layer works.
 If there is a vocabulary list of countries: